dorheitner/test_wit/README.md

 Handle list of favories events that the user like

-## What feature I can add to this project
+## What features I can add to this project

 1. Add event location map.
 (Done)
 2. Enable to remove like for event component and from favories component.(Done)